Shayan-Hussain/Newsletter-Sign-Up/README.md

   - [Useful resources](#useful-resources)
 - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

-This is a Frontend mentor project.
+This is a front-end mentor project.
 I made this just to practice the basics fully.
 I had to make a newsletter signup page that takes in the email and display's a success message.
 I added one extra feature of local storage; whereby I stored the email in an array and stored that array into local storage.

 ### The challenge